 Get the Debris Off

 Grab your rug and give it a good shake.
-You’ll be surprised at how much stuff flies off your rug.
+You’ll be surprised at how much stuff flies off your area rug.
 This is often easier with a partner.
 One person stands on each side of the rug and shakes it until it’s debris-free.
 Here are a few tips for cleaning an area rug.

 If your rug is too large to manage alone, drape it over a railing, banister or even a step ladder.
 Now, hit the rug with a stick, tennis racket or something else.